I have a row of Daffodils right outside my house and they are so pretty during the Springtime when they are in full bloom.

 Step 1: Cut out all the pieces from the template

-Step 2: Glue the petals and center piece in the loop.
-Make sure the base of the centerpiece is small so it can slot into the petal loops.
+If you are making the rolled center piece, make sure the base of the centerpiece is small so it can slot into the petal loops.

 I just fold out the petals but you can curl them if you’d like.
 I also offset the inner loop a bit but that is up to you.